dreamportdev/Osdev-Notes/99_Appendices/F_Useful_Resources.md

 Two books that are also worth to mention are:

-- Operating System Three Easy Pieces (Book): [https://pages.cs.wisc.edu/~remzi/OSTEP/](https://pages.cs.wisc.edu/~remzi/OSTEP/) A Free Operating Systems book that is totally free (a printed copy can be ordered too)
+- Operating System Three Easy Pieces (Book): [https://pages.cs.wisc.edu/~remzi/OSTEP/](https://pages.cs.wisc.edu/~remzi/OSTEP/) A Free Operating Systems book that is totally free focused most on theory, but with a lot of coding examples and exercises (a printed copy can be ordered too)
 - Operating Systems Design And Implementation by Andres S. Tanenbaum: Very hard to find as of today (unless we want to spend a decent sum of money) is the book that explain the minix source code, the Operating System that inspirded linux

+In addition to the above books, the following resources are pretty useful:

+- Thinks Os By Allen B. Downey: [https://greenteapress.com/thinkos/](https://greenteapress.com/thinkos/) A small book (only 99 pages) that is an introduction to operating systems for programmers, it uses the C programming language.
+- XV6 A symple, Unix-like teaching operating system by Russ Cox, Frans Kaashoek, Robert Morris: The book behind the source code of the Operating System XV6, available here: [https://pdos.csail.mit.edu/6.S081/2020/xv6/book-riscv-rev1.pdf](https://pdos.csail.mit.edu/6.S081/2020/xv6/book-riscv-rev1.pdf) This version is based on riscv (there is also an old version based on x86)

 An interesting github repository with a lot of resources about operating systems, like guides, tutorials, hobby kernels, interesting project is the `awesome-os` rpository by @jubalh available here: [https://github.com/jubalh/awesome-os](https://github.com/jubalh/awesome-os)